Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 ### Step 4.
 Populate a ListView with images

-First, let's populate our `ListView` with items.
-We will add a few images to the project and will set them to be the items source of the `ListView`.
-The items source definition will be created in a view model file and will be then consumed by the `ListView` from the `main.js/main.xml` files.
+First, let's populate the `ListView` with items.
+You will add a few images to the project and will set them to be the items source of the `ListView`.
+The items source definition will be created in a view model file and will be then consumed by the `ListView` from the `main-page.js/main-page.xml` files.

 If you have started this tutorial from the ready-made Photo Album Native application, the three steps below have already been done for you.